John W. Johnston: Early career

+Confederate sympathizer

 During the Civil War, he held the position of Confederate States receiver, and was also elected as a councilman for the town of Abingdon in 1861.
 Not much is known of his activities during the war, but he did send a letter to Brigadier-General John Echols that the Order of Heroes of America, was "growing fearfully" in southwest Virginia.
 This secret order was composed of Union sympathizers.
 This information was used in conjunction with other reports to request a suspension of habeas corpus so that the military could make arrests.

 After the war, in 1867, he founded the Villa Maria Academy of the Visitation in Abingdon for the education of girls.
 He was judge of the Circuit Superior Court of Law and Chancery of Virginia in 1869–1870.
 Also around 1869, he formed a law partnership with a young local attorney, and his future son-in-law, Daniel Trigg.
 In 1872, they set up their offices in a small building near the courthouse which became known as the Johnston-Trigg Law Office.